nikkil0000/ECE_BOTS_67/README.md

 ## Files in this repository

 - `homepage.html` — Main landing page.
 Contains the hero section, grade/exam selection form, AI assistant, features, and footer.
-  The site name displayed in the navbar and footer is **"Edu Planner"**, and the page title is `Edu Planner`.
+  The site name displayed in the navbar and footer is **"Smart Planner"**, and the page title is `Smart Planner`.

 - `class9.html` — Resources and materials page for **Class 9 Board Exam** with subject-wise cards for Kannada, English, Hindi, Science, Social Science, and Mathematics.